 This radio covers the HF ham bands plus 6 meters (receive from 30 kHz - 60 MHz).
 The high resolution 7 inch TFT color LCD display provides more operating information than you've ever had before, including a spectrum scope.
 And Icom really stands behind this radio with a limited two year factory warranty.

 Important Upgrade Note: Icom has produced an important upgrade for the IC-7800.
 They have added a 3 kHz roofing filter.
 Ver.
 2.0 is displayed at the lower right corner of the display when the radio is first switched on during the boot up sequence if it has the 3kHz roofing upgrade.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7800.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-7800.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7800 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7800 is around: